BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Under the last section, "Branch support," select the "no" button by the "Fast likelihood-based method."
 This allows the analysis to find a phylogenetic tree, but skip the bootstrap analysis.

 We're ready to run our analysis!
 If you leave the box by "Name your analysis" blank, the program will use the input file name.
 Enter an email address (and confirm it), then hit "Execute and email results."
 You should receive a confirmation email that your analysis is running, and then a zipped result file within a few minutes.
-If your results don't appear, you can download the example data file from the "data" folder in the [class GitHub repository](LINK).
+If your results don't appear, you can download the example data file (`dna_phy_dat_txt_phyml.zip`) from the "data" folder in the [class GitHub repository](LINK).

 Download and unzip the result file.
 You may wish to move this folder to a new folder called `trees` in your `BioinformaticsR` folder for easy access later.

 If you look in your results folder, you should have four files.
 The most important is the file that includes "tree" in the filename, because this is the phylogeny we wanted to infer.
 If you open up this tree in a text editor, you will see it's in Newick format, and very difficult to interpret.
 In a web browser, navigate to the [ETE Toolkit tree viewer](http://etetoolkit.org/treeview/).
 Copy and paste the results from `dna_phy_dat_txt_phyml_tree.txt` to the box below "Paste your tree in newick format" and click "tree view."
 You should see your tree in the window below.
 What are the relationships among species in this tree?
+Keep this window open to compare with your later analyses.

 **Phylogenetics in R on local computer**